frontity/docs/docs/about/README.md

 Marketing and content teams like tools that help them write, create, and manage pages easily.
 That's why they choose WordPress.

-Frontity allows them experience no interruption to their usual WordPress publishing workflow and get their work done easily without having to rely on a technical team.
+Frontity allows them to experience no interruption to their usual WordPress publishing workflow and get their work done easily without having to rely on a technical team.

 Teams can also benefit from real-time content updates (thanks to Frontity's dynamic architecture) and post preview support with Frontity's [Embedded Mode plugin](https://api.frontity.org/frontity-plugins/embedded-mode), which allows them to keep the preview mode as it currently works in WordPress.
 In addition, Frontity works great with Gutenberg, not only for creating new content areas but also for site-wide editing.